Pilot Projects

 What HALRIC funds

-• Collaboration constellations that include industry and/or clinics outside the partnership are strongly encouraged.
+• Collaboration constellations that include industry and/or clinics are strongly encouraged.

 • Projects must be related to the use of at least one life science research infrastructure at one of the HALRIC partner organizations in the ÖKS-Hamburg region.